MicrosoftDocs/sql-docs/docs/2014/reporting-services/dev-guide/using-url-access-in-a-web-application.md

 ms.assetid: 39e7918c-ad2d-4ca6-b099-2dd4dbdb83dc
 caps.latest.revision: 32
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "jhubbard"
 ---
 # Using URL Access in a Web Application
-  URL access in [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] is specifically designed to enable access to individual reports over a network.
+  URL access in [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] is specifically designed to enable access to individual reports over a network.
 This type of access is best for integrating report viewing and navigation into a custom Web application.
 To use URL access in Web applications, you can:

 -   Address a URL to a specific report server from a Web site or portal.